circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

 ## Caching Dependencies

-To speed up the builds, the demo configuration places the Python virtualenv into the CircleCI cache and restores that cache before running `pip install`.
+To speed up the {% comment %} TODO: Job {% endcomment %}builds, the demo configuration places the Python virtualenv into the CircleCI cache and restores that cache before running `pip install`.
 If the virtualenv was cached the `pip install` command will not need to download any dependencies into the virtualenv because they are already present.
 Saving the virtualenv into the cache is done using the `save_cache` step which runs after the `pip install` command.

 ```
 version: 2